-Apply to INFER's Pro Forecaster Program
+Apply to be a Pro Forecaster

-The Role of a Pro Forecaster
+About the Role of a Pro Forecaster

 The primary role of a Pro Forecaster is to make and update forecasts, committing 8-10 hours per month to the activity at your convenience.
 As part of this commitment, we will ask you to: